RaskAttack/RaskAttack.github.io/README.md

 # RaskAttack.github.io

-These are all my games and animations from Khan Academy.
+These are all my games from Khan Academy.

-I will include other projects only with permission.
+My website will include other projects in the "other games by other people" section.

+*!!
+THIS IS JUST A TEST WEBSITE !!*